-Surfix works on the photonic biosensor.
-This ultra-sensitive, fast, and label-free technology harbours the possibility of detecting multiple biomarkers at the same time.
-Features that, along with a low unit cost and the ability to easily scale up production, will revolutionize the world of medical diagnostics by enabling PoC diagnosis and treatment monitoring of a wide variety of conditions.
+Surfix Diagnostics develops diagnostic tests for the early detection and monitoring of cancer utilizing its photonic diagnostics platform with a photonic biosensor as core technology.
+This easy-to-use, reliable and sensitive biosensor is able to detect multiple biomarkers at the same time.
+Attractive features that, along with a potentially low unit cost and the ability to easily scale up production, will revolutionize the world of early cancer detection and treatment monitoring.

 Photonic biochips use light instead of electricity to detect the presence of biomarkers.
 The light travels through a spiral-shaped structure on the chip, comparable to a miniature optical fiber.